BenAAndrew/Voice-Cloning-App/README.md

 Also a big thanks to the members of the [VocalSynthesis subreddit](https://www.reddit.com/r/VocalSynthesis/) for their feedback.

-Finally thank you to [vinamramunot-tech](https://github.com/vinamramunot-tech) for getting involved and contributing to the project
+Finally thank you to everyone raising issues and contributing to the project.